-We've gathered our best snow plow tips from our staff, our customers, and people who push snow around for a living.
-We're ready to share these tips with you!
+We've gathered our best snow plowing tips from our staff, our customers, and people who push snow around for a living to help you improve the speed and efficiency of your plowing.

-Read The Owner's ManualBoth the manual of the snow plow you just purchased and of the vehicle you are attaching it too.
+Carefully read the manuals of both your snow plow and the vehicle you are attaching it too.
 Closely follow the safety instructions for installation and operation.
-This will not only protect you, but your investment as well.
-These are some of the largest vehicle accessories we sell and therefore can be the most dangerous.
-Proper handling and installation means proper operation of both the product as well as long term use on your vehicle.
+This will not only protect you but your investment.
+These are some of the largest vehicle accessories we sell and can therefore be the most dangerous.

 If you are thinking about removing snow that has piled up close to a wall or the edge of a building, raise your blade and drive toward the wall.
 Once there, lower the plow blade, reverse, and pull the snow away about 20 to 25 feet (or close to it, depending upon your allotted space).
 Stop and raise your blade again.
 You now have a manageable snow pile that you can move by regular means.
 Some personal snow plows won't allow you to do this due to the inability to raise or lower from the cab of your pickup or SUV.

 Invest in snow tires or all season tires when preparing your vehicle to plow your driveway or parking lot.
 Part of the battle on the heaviest snow days is getting a good grip on the road surface.
 You can't push snow if you have nothing to push back on.
 When the snow is extra slippery or your parking lot is covered in ice, running the appropriate tire is especially crucial.